TrevorTerrell/2025_IES_Dynamic_Model/README.txt

 "Dynamic Modeling of a Fast Spectrum Molten Salt Reactor Integrated Energy System" journal article by N. Dunkle et Al (2025) "Expanded Accident Scenarios and Frequency Characteristics for a Fast Spectrum Molten Salt Reactor in an Integrated Energy System" journal article by N. Dunkle et Al (2025)
-"Safety and Safeguards for Molten Salt Reactors in Integrated Energy Systems" dissertation by N. Dunkle (2025)
+"Safety and Safeguards for Molten Salt Reactors in Integrated Energy Systems" dissertation by N. Dunkle (2025) "A reduced order sulfuric acid decomposition model for a nuclear-powered hybrid sulfur cycle" journal article by CT Callaway (2024)
 ~~~~~~~~~~~~~~~~~~~~~~~~~